-Answer: The following are the different types of artificial neural networks (ANNs):
+The following are the different types of artificial neural networks (ANNs):

 - Feedforward neural network

 It is the simplest type, where data passes through different input nodes until it reaches the output node.
-Data can move only in a forward (single) direction and can consist of multiple hidden layers.
+Data can move only in a forward (single) direction and consist of multiple hidden layers.
 They are used in AO technologies like computer vision and face recognition.

 - Radial basis function neural network

 This function (radial basis) calculates the relative distance between the center and a point.
-These NN’s have two layers and are widely applied for power restoration systems to resume power as soon as possible.
+These NNs have two layers and are widely applied for power restoration systems to resume power as soon as possible.

 - Multilayer perception

-This type has 3 or more layers and is used to classify data that cannot be linearly separated.
+This type has three or more layers and is used to classify data that cannot be linearly separated.
 Each node in one layer is connected to each node in the next.
 This type of NN is quite popular in speech recognition and machine translation technologies.

 - Convolutional Neural Network

 CNN uses a variation of multilayer perceptron and contains one or more convolutional layers.
 These layers are either pooled or interconnected.
-CNN is very effective for image classification, NLP, video recognition, signal processing, and recommendation as they apply the convolution operation on the input before it is passed to the next layer.
+CNN is very effective for image classification, NLP, video recognition, signal processing, and recommendation as they apply the convolution operation on the input before passing it to the next layer.
 This enables the network to be much deeper but still has fewer parameters.